Chapter 09 // Protocols

 Encryption hides messages.
 Signatures prove authorship.
 But before any of that, a system needs to answer a more basic question: who is this person?
-Authentication is the protocol that establishes identity, and it ties together nearly every primitive from the chapters before it.
+Authentication ties together nearly every primitive from the chapters before it.

 Encryption and signatures assume you already know who you are talking to.
 Authentication is the step before that: proving you are who you claim to be.
 In person, faces and voices work.
 Over a network, you need a protocol.